- Serves as a primary counselor for clients admitted to DMC services.

 - Conducts observed, random drug testing.

-- Work as a liaison between RFL Program and other Lifeline programs to promote in-house program coordination and to provide clear communication among agency partners and programs.
+- Works as a liaison between TLR Program and other Lifeline programs to promote in-house program coordination and to provide clear communication among agency partners and programs.

-- Attends community, agency, and collaborative meetings to promote Lifeline and RFL services
+- Attends community, agency, and collaborative meetings to promote Lifeline and TLR services

-- Provides trainings/workshops to include in-service presentations to staff regarding current data, trends and effects of substance abuse and youth.
+- Provides trainings/workshops to include in-service presentations to staff regarding current data, trends and effects of substance use and youth.

-- Develops and implements substance abuse and life domain group curricula and updates curricula as trends/information changes utilizing evidence based practices.
+- Develops and implements substance use and life domain group curricula and updates curricula as trends/information changes utilizing evidence based practices.

-- Participates as part of the RFL Multidisciplinary Team.
+- Participates as part of the TLR Multidisciplinary Team.

 - Utilizes a trauma-informed, client-centered, culturally respectful approach and abides by the legal and ethical standards of the profession.

-- Accurately completes all required paperwork in a timely fashion in support program requirements
+- Accurately completes all required paperwork in a timely fashion and within county and program timelines

 - Completes all other duties as assigned.

-AOD certification required.
+Registered or Certified in the state of California as a SUD Counselor, or ability to be registered within 30 days of hire and actively working towards certification.
 BA in psychology, social work, human services plus 2 years related experience or equivalent experience in substance abuse and/or counseling, co-occurring treatment highly desired.
 Bilingual English/Spanish strongly preferred.
+Demonstrated knowledge, training, and experience in Cognitive Behavioral Interventions, DBT, or Seeking Safety highly desired.
 Must possess a professional demeanor, excellent written and verbal communication skills.
 Well organized, detail oriented, and ability to work with minimum supervision.
 Be able to respond quickly and effectively to many types of situations, including crisis situations and potentially hostile situations.
 Must be willing to develop or possess working knowledge of trauma-informed care.
 Must have good driving record and willing to use own, properly insured, reliable vehicle for the job (mileage reimbursed).
 Employment subject to clearances, including background finger printing checks, driving record, tuberculosis testing, and drug testing.